coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Pod disruption budgets are a way to set your applications tolerance for _concurrent_ disruptions.

-^ If you are running a stateful workload that requires a quorom like etcd, zookeeper, or an erlang/elixir app using Swarm, PDBs can be used to configured a minimum quorom that must be available
+^ Lets say we had a regional cluster and a zone went down and we lost 33% of our nodes.

 ^ They are also useful for the ecommerce example from PriorityClass If we constantly disrupt our front-end application to keep checkout online, we might never get a customer into the checkout flow.
 PDBs could be used to set a minAvailable of our front end.

+^ If you are running a stateful workload that requires a quorom like etcd, zookeeper, or an erlang/elixir app using Swarm, PDBs can be used to configured a minimum quorom that must be available

 ---